How to Create a Successful Food and Beverage Sales Pitch

 It All Starts in the Kitchen

 Food entrepreneurs often start in the kitchen because that is where you first experience an interest in culinary creativeness.
 Before you know it, you've become a culinary whiz and need to get your new food product out of the kitchen and onto the retail shelf.
 Getting on the shelf can be the most frustrating step in the process because it has little to do with "the food" you produce.
 This step is called the new product launch, and every entrepreneur goes through this stage whether you're making jam or pajamas.

 Surprisingly, how your product tastes is but one small factor in the buyer's decision-making process.
 That's because no retail buyer thinks that a food entrepreneur would offer a product that doesn't taste good.

 To be successful in the launch of a food product, you need to pitch your new product to a retail buyer effectively.
 The retail buyer pitch is more than a standard sales pitch, and it is different from an investor elevator pitch.
 The retail buyer pitch is an expected component of the food entrepreneur's new product launch plan.
 It requires significant planning before speaking with a prospective buyer.
 You need to realize that retail buyers are very busy people and that you'll only get one chance to tout the benefits of your product and explain why people will want to buy it.

 To ensure your pitch is successful you need to devise a custom-tailored plan.

 A retailer buyer sales pitch has ten elements (or steps).
 Don't be fooled by their simplicity.
 You have to examine each point and thoughtfully come up with a customized plan.
-It's best to list the elements on paper (or in your computer) and develop a protocol for each
+It's best to list the elements on paper (or on your computer) and develop a protocol for each:

 Advice From a Real Food Entrepreneur